New to GEOG 862?

 Registered students - if this is your first visit to this course website, please take some time to become familiar with the assignments and course environment by going to the Orientation menu.

 This Website provides the primary instructional materials for the course.
 The Resources menu links to important supporting materials, while Lessons menu links to the course lessons.
-ANGEL, Penn State's course management system, is used to support the delivery of this course, as well, as it provides the primary communications, calendaring, and submission tools for the course.
+Canvas, Penn State's course management system, is used to support the delivery of this course, as well, as it provides the primary communications, calendaring, and submission tools for the course.

 Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback, and earn academic credit.
 Please visit Penn State's Online Geospatial Education programs website for more information.